 There’s a time for playing it safe.
-Now is probably not that time for more people than you may imagine.
+Now is probably not that time.
 I say this because over 47 million new websites appear online every year (as of 2009 statistics).
 Do the math.
 Over 128,000 new websites pop up EVERY DAY.
 The odds are pretty strong that some of them will pop up in your niche and become your competition.

 If there was ever a time to make plans to move forward – we’re in it right now.

 In the offline world, the biggest rewards often follow the biggest risks.
 Understand we’re not talking about foolhardy risks (like someone betting the bank on a single race or one throw of the dice).
 I’m talking about calculated risks where your own actions, knowledge or input increases the chances of a favorable outcome.

 In the online world, those who take risks by not doing “exactly” what everyone else is doing stand the most to gain.
 Facebook founder Mark Zuckerberg blew past the MySpace by taking a chance.

 Granted, that’s an extreme example, but it illustrates the point clearly.